Skip to main content

 Deliverable: Cognitive Tax Assessment

-The Cognitive Tax Assessment is a diagnostic tool for quantifying the hidden burden in a department or function.
-It surfaces the invisible costs that don't appear in efficiency metrics but determine whether work is sustainable.
+The Cognitive Tax Assessment quantifies the hidden burden in a department or function.
+It makes visible the costs that efficiency metrics miss: the costs that determine whether work is sustainable.

 Purpose